potatoeggy/eifueo/docs/sph3u7.md

 Kirchoff's **loop rule** states that sum of the changes in potential around a closed circuit must equal zero.

-A **potential divider** splits the voltage across a resistor anywhere from 0 V to emf by changing its resistance by either using 2+ resistors ot by being a variable resistor.
+A **potential divider** splits the voltage across a resistor anywhere from 0 V to emf by changing its resistance by either using 2+ resistors or by being a variable resistor.

 **Light-dependent resistors** (LDRs) decrease their resistance as they are exposed to greater light intensities.